8 Common Reasons Generators Stop Working & How to Fix It

-Basic knowledge of common generator problems and solutions can take you a long way.
+Basic knowledge of the most common generator problems and solutions can take you a long way.
 Knowing some prominent issues that can occur will ensure you know what to watch for so you can prevent unnecessary downtime and expenses.
 Having information about solutions will prepare you for generator troubleshooting and repairing your equipment if any problems arise, allowing you to maximize productivity and equipment life spans.

 1. The Battery Fails